pllab/CS162-regex/README.md

 B, C, D are character sets.

-Based on this definition, you need to implement the `computeNext` method which needs to compute `C`, use it to compute the transitions, and the
+Based on this definition, you need to implement the `computeNext` method which needs to compute `C`, use it to compute the transitions, and the next states by picking an element from each partition and deriving current regular expression w.r.t. the picked character.

 ## Part 3: Tests